stephendolan/bloat/README.md

 For non-ruby projects, you'll need to install ruby, and then `gem install bloat`

+## Usage

+Just run `bloat with {template_url}`, and the content at the template will be run from your current directory!
+For examples of what you might want to do, check out [RailsBytes](https://railsbytes.org).

 ## See it in action!

 Let's check out using `bloat` to make templates from [RailsBytes](https://railsbytes.org) work in a [Lucky](https://luckyframework.org) application.
 We can add the lovely [StimulusJS](https://stimulusjs.org) library to our app with one command!